cfpb/design-system/docs/pages/document-detail-pages.md

   ###### Area 1: Item introduction

-  * Using the item introduction is required.
+  * Using the [item introduction](https://cfpb.github.io/design-system/patterns/item-introductions) is required.

   ###### Area 2: Main content

-  * At least one component is required here.
+  * At least one pattern is required here.

   ###### Area 3: Sidebar